huseyinjkilic/eureka_client/Readme.md

 It is plug-in related for my guess but Couldn't solved the problem.

 Unit tests only for database related operations.
 Couldn't write for Rest Methods.
-Try with MockupMVC but couldn't have to finish that part.
+Try with MockupMVC but I couldn't have time to finish that part.